By HCR Staff | Aug. 17, 2018

 Between now and the start of the 2018 season, Head Coach Ranking will provide a scouting report on all 32 NFL head coaches.
 Today, we’ll take a look at Washington Redskins head coach Jay Gruden.

 The “other” Gruden may not have won a Super Bowl yet, but Dan Snyder does have himself a fine football coach, and one who still is growing.
-And while he doesn’t have a Super Bowl, he is a winner as a head coach, having won multiple Arena Football titles as a head coach and player.
+And while he doesn’t have a Super Bowl, he is a winner as a head coach, having won multiple Arena Football bowls as a head coach and player.
 Yes, we know it isn’t the NFL level obviously, but it does indicate that when Jay Gruden is involved with football, he has won and can win.

 Unfortunately for Gruden, he has had to deal with an enormous amount of injuries.
-We generally don’t like to speak about injuries, as every coach has to deal with them, but Gruden has had more than his share.
+We generally don’t like to speak about injuries as every coach has to deal with them, but Gruden has had more than his share.

 In 2016, his defense was decimated but the Redskins finished above .500.